syncfusion-content/javascript-docs/js/RichTextEditor/Footer.md

 * Resizing

-Refer to the following code snippet to enable the footer in **RTE**.
+Refer to the following code example to enable the footer in **RTE**.